-The search pattern of modern SAT solvers is referred to as Conflict-Driven Clause Learning (CDCL).
-It is outlined in Figure 6.2.
-Like DPLL, it starts with the computation of deterministic loop propagate // compute deterministic consequences $\mathbf{if} \ \mathbf{no} \ \mathbf{conflict} \ \mathbf{then}$ $\mathbf{if}$ all variables assigned $\mathbf{t}$ hen return variable assignment else decide // non-deterministically assign some literal else ${f if}$ top-level conflict then return unsatisfiable else analyze // analyze conflict and add a conflict constraint backjump / / undo assignments until conflict constraint is unit consequences, followed by the above described case analysis.
-However, the basic idea of CDCL follows the principle of "learning from mistakes."
+have been consistently assigned (and the remaining ones are still unassigned), we choose a variable and assign it a truth value.
+This assignment is a non-deterministic consequence.
+Third, if some variables have been assigned inconsistently, we backtrack and reassign the previously chosen variable the complementary truth value.
+A top-level conflict designates the special case in which a conflict analyze // analyze conflict and add a conflict constraint follows the principle of "learning from mistakes."
 Rather than merely undoing the last choice, CDCL starts with an analysis of the encountered conflict that aims at determining its origin.
 Once this is accomplished, CDCL enriches the original problem specification by learning from the encountered conflict and then returns to the source of this conflict.
 The major technical difference between CDCL and DPLL lies in the look-back techniques utilized to recover from conflicts: CDCL applies an analyze step that strengthens the input by adding a conflict constraint; it also performs a backjump to a point where the conflict constraint is unit (yields some deterministic consequence by propagation).
 That is, CDCL replaces (i) systematic backtracking by backjumping, and (ii) flips of former decision literals by inferences through conflict constraints.
 We illustrate this in the sequel.